llimllib/git-ls/README.md

 ## installing

-- on a mac: `brew tap llimllib/git-ls && brew install git-ls`
+- on a mac: `brew install llimllib/git-ls/git-ls`
 - everywhere else: download the [latest release](https://github.com/llimllib/git-ls/releases) for your platform
   - Put `git-ls` anywhere on your path, and you can then call it as `git ls`
   - Windows users: I'd love your help to make this work on windows!
 Please leave a comment at issue [#14](https://github.com/llimllib/git-ls/issues/14)